Wu Yize: 2025–2026: World Championship win

 He topped his round-robin group at the 2025 Championship League in July 2025, going unbeaten against Craig Steadman, Wang Yuchen and Kreishh Gurbaxani.
-In September 2025, he reached the last-16 of the English Open before losing to Mark Selby.

-In the last-16 of the 2025 International Championship in November 2025, he came from 0-4 down to defeat Judd Trump 6-4 before whitewashing Barry Hawkins 6-0 and reached his third ranking final with a 9-6 win over world champion Zhao Xintong.
+In the second round, he defeated Liu Wenwei and drew with Matthew Stevens but was unable to progress to the third round.
+In the last-16 of the 2025 International Championship in November 2025, he came from 0–4 down to defeat Judd Trump 6–4 before completing a whitewash over Barry Hawkins 6–0 and reached his third ranking final with a 9–6 win over reigning World Champion Zhao Xintong.
 He won his first ranking title beating John Higgins 10–6 in the final.
+Wu commented afterwards: "deep down I always believed I had the ability to win a title.
+Every day I kept thinking about it.
+I had a strong will to lift a trophy."
 He made fourteen century breaks during the tournament.
 This win moved him into the top 16 for the first time in his career.